Concerns raised over Vermont links to neo-Confederates

 Editor’s Note: This version has been corrected to clarify that the Free State Movement has not faced charges of racism or xenophobia.
 An earlier version left an incorrect impression.

 If you’ve heard about the idea of Vermont secession then you probably heard it from the Second Vermont Republic (SVR).

-The organization is led by a small group of individuals committed to returning Vermont to its original status as an independent republic, like it was from 1777 to 1791.
+The organization is led by a small group of individuals committed to returning Vermont to its original status as an independent republic like it was from 1777 to 1791.
 In other words, they hope to secede from the United States.

 While SVR is by no means a large political movement, it seems to be gaining momentum and garnering publicity.
 They’ve been spotlighted in the Los Angeles Times, Philadelphia Inquirer, Christian Science Monitor, Montreal Gazette, and many others.
-The Vermont Commons, a sister publication, was an Utne Reader finalist for “Best New Title, 2005.”
-In 2006, the Center for Rural Studies at the University of Vermont even conducted a poll that found that 8 percent of all eligible voters in Vermont support the idea of secession.
+The Vermont Commons, a sister publication, was a Utne Reader finalist for “Best New Title, 2005.”
+In 2006, the Center for Rural Studies at the University of Vermont even conducted a poll that found that 8 per cent of all eligible voters in Vermont support the idea of secession.

 However, while the idea is gaining mainstream attention, perhaps as a quaint oddity, some Vermonters, led by a group of bloggers, are calling into question the integrity of some members on SVR’s advisory board and their connection to racist groups in the South.